Electric vehicle: Pure-electric vehicles

-Hybrid EVs
+Hybrid electric vehicles

 There are different ways that a hybrid electric vehicle can combine the power from an electric motor and the internal combustion engine.
 The most common type is a parallel hybrid that connects the engine and the electric motor to the wheels through mechanical coupling.
 In this scenario, the electric motor and the engine can drive the wheels directly.
 Series hybrids only use the electric motor to drive the wheels and can often be referred to as extended-range electric vehicles (EREVs) or range-extended electric vehicles (REEVs).
-There are also series-parallel hybrids where the vehicle can be powered by the engine working alone, the electric motor on its own, or by both working together; this is designed so that the engine can run at its optimum range as often as possible.
+There are also series–parallel hybrids where the vehicle can be powered by the engine working alone, the electric motor on its own, or by both working together; this is designed so that the engine can run at its optimum range as often as possible.

 Plug-in electric vehicle

 A plug-in electric vehicle (PEV) is any motor vehicle that can be recharged from any external source of electricity, such as wall sockets, and the electricity stored in the Rechargeable battery packs drives or contributes to drive the wheels.
 PEV is a subcategory of electric vehicles that includes battery electric vehicles (BEVs), plug-in hybrid vehicles, (PHEVs), and electric vehicle conversions of hybrid electric vehicles and conventional internal combustion engine vehicles.